wpswings/points-and-rewards-for-woocommerce/readme.txt

 = 1.1.0 - Released on 15 April 2021 =
 * Fix: Minor issues
 * Fix: Product assigned point
-* Fix: Shorting issue in Points Table
+* Fix: Sorting issue in Points Table
 * New: Compatibility with WooCommerce 5.2 and WordPress 5.7

 = 1.0.11 - Released on 17 December 2020 =